 Labelling of oats

 It’s a legal requirement for grains which contain gluten, including oats, to be listed in an ingredients list if they have been used as a deliberate ingredient, regardless of the amount used.
-Read more about what to look for on food labels, to help you find out what is suitable for you.
+Read more about what to look for on food labels to help you find out what is suitable for you.

-Oats that are not contaminated that test at 20 parts per million (ppm) gluten or less may be labelled ‘gluten free’.
+Uncontaminated oats that test at 20 parts per million (ppm) gluten or less may be labelled ‘gluten free’.